denten-books/plain-text/5-chapter.md

 that cannot be reduced to private mental life: social epistemology.
 Yet another idea implicit in these lines, takes the consistency of mental life to happen through externalized, although still somewhat private (individual), forms of mental persistence.
-This chapter can be taken as an extended footnote on these lines, articulating a set of related propositions that, in complement to mechanisms of collective memory formation, identify pervasive but still not well-studied practices of personal self-persistence through storage media, in what I call "media being".
+This chapter can be taken as an extended prelude or a footnote to these lines, articulating a set of related propositions that, in complement to mechanisms of collective memory formation, identify pervasive but still not well-studied practices of personal self-persistence through storage media, in what I have been calling "media being".

 The first of these propositions distinguishes a range of media structures that serve to externalize and to preserve private mental states.
 The second sees